awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

 ### Configure Your Lambda Function<a name="function-parsing"></a>

 To successfully pass attributes between your Lambda function and Amazon Connect, configure your function to correctly parse the JSON request sent from the **Invoke AWS Lambda function** block, and define any business logic that should be applied\.
 How the JSON is parsed depends on the runtime you use for your function\.
-For example, the following example shows how to access the sentAttributeKey using sing Node\.JS:
+For example, the following example shows how to access `sentAttributeKey` using Node\.JS:

 ```
 var receivedAttribute = event['Details']['Parameters']['sentAttributeKey'];